qingfengxia/Cfd/README.md

 ### unit test

-As Cfd is not an official module, its unit test case will not be run in Test workbench, manually test: run
+As Cfd is not an official module, its unit test case will not be run in Test workbench, manually test:

-`python3 -m unittest TestCFD`
+`freecadcmd TestCFD.py` This unitest must be run in Cfd module folder, where TestCfd.py is located.

-In Cfd module folder (otherwise, python module in Cfd is not importable for python).
-If FreeCAD is not installed to `/usr/local/FreeCAD/`, you need to update the FreeCAD module path statement, `sys.path.append('/usr/lib/freecad-daily/lib')`
+Otherwise, python module in Cfd is not importable for python.

 ### Test CFD GUI